BlakePro/xml-query-find/README.md

 ![Xml query find dot notation](xml-query-find.png)

-Find easily nodes in xml by dot notation and return with powers
+Find easily nodes in xml by dot notation and return with function powers

 ## 👉🏻 Features
   * Easy parsing by dot